AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 Invoke DDX step has the following properties:

 **[!UICONTROL Input Documents]**: Used to set properties of an input document.
 Various options available under this tab are:
-* **[!UICONTROL Specify DDX Using]**: Specify the input documents relative to the payload, have an absolute path, can be provided as payload, or stored in a variable of Document data type.
+* **[!UICONTROL Specify DDX Using]**: Specifies the input document relative to the payload, have an absolute path, can be provided as payload, or stored in a variable of Document data type.
 * **[!UICONTROL Create Map from Payload]**: Add all the documents under the payload folder to Input Document’s Map for the invoke API in Assembler.
 The node name for each document is used as a key in the map.
 * **[!UICONTROL Input Document’s Map]**: Option is used to add multiple entries using **[!UICONTROL ADD]** button.
 Each entry represents the document’s key in the map and the document's source.